-- 5.7 The Authority has considered whether or not InterGen may have made a financial gain through not meeting its CESP obligation by the statutory deadline.
-The Authority has considered this issue in relation to (a) the portion of its original CESP obligation which has not been delivered at all and (b) the portion of its original obligation which was delivered in 2013. - 5.8 In relation to (a), the Authority considers that InterGen did make a significant financial gain through avoiding costs.
-In the period of January 2013 to October 2014, InterGen has avoided costs through non-delivery of its unmitigated shortfall of 203,276tCO2.
-The Authority additionally considers that InterGen would have made a gain, on a time value of money basis by being able to put the non-expenditure to alternative use. - 5.9 However, in relation to (b), the Authority does not consider that InterGen avoided costs in respect of the mitigation that it did deliver. - 5.10 The Authority considers that InterGen is likely to have made some gain by delaying a proportion of its CESP expenditure into the mitigation period.
-By not investing in CESP delivery in a manner that would achieve compliance, InterGen would have been able to put the deferred expenditure to alternative use. - 5.11 However, the Authority notes that InterGen's mitigation carbon costs would appear to be higher than the average cost per tCO2 secured in the final year of CESP by all OPs. - 5.12 The Authority has balanced the gain of deferring CESP expenditure until the mitigation period against the high cost that InterGen incurred by delivering its mitigation at above the market rates in 2012.
-The Authority considers that InterGen has not made a financial gain in respect of this portion of its original CESP obligation. - 5.13 InterGen considers that it did not gain on the grounds that the design of the CESP obligation penalised InterGen as an independent generator due to its inability to pass through all of the costs of meeting CESP compared to other OPs.
-This is notwithstanding that DECC's Impact Assessment for the CESP programme assumed that generators would be able to pass through costs to customers.
-In addition, InterGen considers that it was unable to absorb all of the costs of meeting CESP or pass them through to the wider InterGen group.
-InterGen considers that both of these factors further inhibited its ability to secure CESP schemes as costs rose during the lifetime of the CESP.
+5.7 The Authority considered whether or not InterGen may have made a financial gain through not meeting its CESP obligation by the statutory deadline.
+The Authority considered this issue in relation to (a) the portion of its original CESP obligation which has not been delivered at all and (b) the portion of its original obligation which was delivered in 2013.

-5.14 The Authority notes that the obligation to deliver carbon savings was an absolute one and not dependent on whether it was possible to pass costs through.
-Accordingly, the Authority considers that the financial gain made by InterGen should be taken into account when setting the level of penalty.
+- 5.8 In relation to (a), the Authority considered that InterGen did make a significant financial gain through avoiding costs.
+In the period of January 2013 to October 2014, InterGen avoided costs through non-delivery of its unmitigated shortfall of 203,276tCO2.
+The Authority additionally considered that InterGen would have made a gain, on a time value of money basis by being able to put the non-expenditure to alternative use. - 5.9 However, in relation to (b), the Authority did not consider that InterGen avoided costs in respect of the mitigation that it did deliver. - 5.10 The Authority considered that InterGen was likely to have made some gain by delaying a proportion of its CESP expenditure into the mitigation period.
+By not investing in CESP delivery in a manner that would achieve compliance, InterGen would have been able to put the deferred expenditure to alternative use. - 5.11 However, the Authority noted that InterGen's mitigation carbon costs appeared to be higher than the average cost per tCO2 secured in the final year of CESP by all OPs. - 5.12 The Authority balanced the gain of deferring CESP expenditure until the mitigation period against the high cost that InterGen incurred by delivering its mitigation at above the market rates in 2012.
+The Authority considered that InterGen had not made a financial gain in respect of this portion of its original CESP obligation. - 5.13 InterGen considered that it did not gain on the grounds that the design of the CESP obligation penalised InterGen as an independent generator due to its inability to pass through all of the costs of meeting CESP compared to other OPs.
+This was notwithstanding that DECC's Impact Assessment for the CESP programme assumed that generators would be able to pass through costs to customers.
+In addition, InterGen considered that it was unable to absorb all of the costs of meeting CESP or pass them through to the wider InterGen group.
+InterGen considered that both of these factors further inhibited its ability to secure CESP schemes as costs rose during the lifetime of the CESP. - 5.14 The Authority noted that the obligation to deliver carbon savings was an absolute one and not dependent on whether it was possible to pass costs through.
+Accordingly, the Authority considered that the financial gain made by InterGen should be taken into account when setting the level of penalty.